 $3,000

-Grant to the publisher of each winning book.
+Grant for the publisher of each winning book.

 $1,000